KAIT-HEMS/node-picogw/README.md

 Since this is implemented by simple node.js, it works on various unix-based platforms including Linux, MacOS, Windows (using Bash on Ubuntu on Windows), Android (using [Termux](https://play.google.com/store/apps/details?id=com.termux)), and FreeBSD.

 <font color='red'>New trial feature!
 IPv6 ECHONET is now possible by enabling IPv6 from echonet plugin's setting dialog.
-Now you can acces smart meters!</font>
+Now you can access smart meters!</font>
 <!-- font color='red'>The [old repository](https://github.com/KAIT-HEMS/PicoGW) will remain public for a while, but not actively maintained any more.
 It will be deleted soon.</font -->

 ## Installation